threecuptea/spark2_emr/README.md

               to the tasks run by user A, and allocates less CPU and more memory to the tasks run by user B.  It has advantages on mixed work load: ex.
 CPU-constrained Storm on YARN job and memory-constrained MapReduce job.

+4. I always think that MovieLensALS should be generic.
+I should be able to verify sample data locally before I promote it to EMR.
+It's very costly to prematurely promote codes to EMR and encounter Exception.
+It will be good to consolidate MovieLensALS and MovieLensALSCv both too since a lot of codes are duplicate.
+I refactor codes to make MovieLensALS and MovieLenCommon supporting running it in AWS-EMR as well as locally and support ALS standalone estimator as well as Cross Validator using ALS on 1018-12-31 (A New Year Resolution!!!).

+   The new command line usage is as the followings:

+          MovieLensALS [ALS or ALSCv] [s3-output-path] or
+          MovieLensALS [ALS or ALSCv] [local-rating-path] [ocal-movie-path] [local-output-path]

+   However, support running sample/ partial data locally does throw a curve ball

+   a.
+Original test userId(=6001) is no longer in sample data set.
+I have to find a new one(=60015)

+   b.
+I have to fix the seed to generate sample data, otherwise I cannot expect designated test userId will be there.

+   c.
+5% sample data set is much smaller than original data set.
+The RMSE of the bestModel from ALS on sample data set
+      is only 1%- 3% over the RMSE of the baseline.
+The RMSE of the bestModel from ALS on original data set (26 million) is 23.81% over baseline RMSE.

+   d.
+The paramMap obtained from the best model on sample data is (rank= 10, regParam: 0.1) and the paramMap obtained
+      from the best model on the original 26 million data set is (rank= 12, regParam: 0.1)

+   f.
+The above suggest that I might not be able to generalize result obtained from sample data set to general
+      population.
+That might be misleading.
+However, it does help me to detect unexpected exception.

+   e.
+Local environment has limited resources: memory and CPU.
+That might require additional tuning.
+I use the
+      followings to run it locally

+        $SPARK_HOME/bin/spark-submit --master local[*] --conf spark.sql.shuffle.partitions=10 --conf spark.default.parallelism=10 \
+          * --num-executors 1 --executor-cores 5 --executor-memory 2000m --conf spark.executor.extraJavaOptions=-'XX:ThreadStackSize=2048' \
+          * --class org.freemind.spark.recommend.MovieLensALS target/scala-2.11/spark2_emr_2.11-1.0.jar \
+          * ALS ~/Downloads/ml-latest/ratings-sample.csv.gz ~/Downloads/ml-latest/movies.csv recommend-$(date +%s)

+      which is very different from what I configured AWS-EMR cluster.

 Other notes

    a.
 CSV data source does not support array<string> data type.
 I have to use udf